C'mon Inner Peace… I Don't Have All Damn Day

 My Indian “boyfriend” doesn’t care about my past, he only sees our future together; knowing I am none of those things his society believes.

-Masala relationships can be confusing, but it’s not hopeless as long as you have a man willing to stand up for you.
+Does he stand up to his family for you?
+If not, PLEASE question the relationship.
+Masala relationships can be confusing, but it’s not hopeless as long as your boyfriend is willing to tell his family about you… and fight for you.

 We did it!!
-See wedding pics in the links below:
+See wedding pics and follow our story below:

 My Big Fat Sikh Wedding: Indian Astrology —> HERE

 My Big Fat Sikh Wedding: The Dress —> HERE

 Culture Shock: The Good, The Bad and the Ugly —> HERE

 Culture Shock: What to Expect?-–> HERE

 Culture Shock: Six Months in America —> HERE